jaredrossberg/byu-babel/Readme.md

 ## How to run BYU-Babel

-1. [Download](https://golang.org) and install the Go programming language
+1. [Download](https://www.python.org/downloads/) and install the Python programming language
 2. Download or clone this repository
-3. Compile the project into an executable with the `go build` or `go install` command
+3. Open the repo folder in a terminal or cmd window
+3. Run this program using the following example formats:
+    - `python . --input <filename> --output <filename>`
+    - `python __main__.py -i <filename> -o <filename>`

-4. Run the executable using the following format: `./byu-babel --input <filename> --output <filename>` (If no output is specified, the output will print to stdout)
+Note: (If no output is specified, the output will print to stdout)

 ## Supported Filetypes
 BYU-Babel currently supports the following file formats

 Inputs
 - xyz
-- sdf
-- mol

 Outputs
 - sdf